Protein Supplement Guide

 When Is the Best Time to Take Protein Supplements?

 Timing is key when ingesting protein.
 Even if you’re eating exactly the right amount for your height, weight, muscle mass, and activity level, if you are waiting too long after your workout, you are missing a powerful opportunity to improve your physique.

 The anabolic window is a metabolic pathway that opens up immediately after lifting weights and closes about 45 to 60 minutes later.

-If you are not getting a big hit of protein right after lifting weights, you could be wasting all the hard work you did in the gym.
-Think of 30 to 60 minutes as the outside range of how long you can wait to get a protein supplement into your body.
+If you are not getting a big hit of protein right after lifting weights, you may not be taking advantage of all the hard work you did in the gym.
+Think of 30 to 60 minutes as the outside range of how long you can wait to get a protein supplement into your body after a workout.

 - Whey – Whey protein, derived from milk, is the most popular protein supplement.
 There are two main kinds: whey protein isolate and hydrolyzed whey protein.
 They are both easy to digest and rich in amino acids.
 Isolate’s main strength is that it has only 1 percent lactose and is almost entirely free from fat.
 Hydrolyzed whey protein, on the other hand, is less likely to cause an allergic reaction.